Charlotte, North Carolina

 Charlotte, NC 28202

-Cedar Hall North is a suite-style residence hall primarily for first-year students.
-Each suite includes two bedrooms, bathroom facilities, ResNet/Internet access and standard cable television service.
-It has a game room with a pool table, foosball, air hockey, big screen television and video games.
+Cedar Hall North is a suite-style residence hall primarily for first- and second-year students.
+Each suite includes 2 bedrooms, bathroom facilities, ResNet/internet access and standard cable television service.
+The hall has a game room with a pool table, foosball, ping-pong, large screen television and video games.
 Each floor has its own study rooms, common areas, vending machines and laundry facilities.
-All common rooms have wireless Internet access.
-The Student Dining Center is also located in Cedar Hall North.
+Cedar Hall North has a full kitchen available for student use.
+The common areas have wireless internet access.
+In addition, Cedar Hall North houses a co-curricular classroom and the Student Dining Center.

 CEDAR HALL SOUTH